MuvvalaKaran/hugo-academic-fork/content/home/projects.md

 ---
 # An instance of the Portfolio widget.
 # Documentation: https://wowchemy.com/docs/page-builder/
-widget: portfolio
+widget: pages

 # This file represents a page section.
 headless: true

 # Order that this section appears on the page.
-weight: 65
+weight: 1

 title: Projects
-subtitle: ''
+subtitle: Hello

+active: false

 content:
   # Page type to display.
 E.g. project.